 In crystals obeying the inversion symmetry (silicon, germanium) the spin relaxation is governed be the Elliott-Yafet mechanism [10].
-The wave function with a fixed spin projection (defining the quantization axis) is not an eigenstate of the Hamiltonian due to the electron momentumdependent SOI.
-In other words, the SOI forces the eigenstate wave function to possess a small but finite contribution with an opposite spin projection in the fixed basis.
-Therefore, the small but finite amplitude to flip the electron spin appears at every spinindependent scattering event - the Elliott process [11].
-This is complemented by the Yafet spin-flip events due to SOI-dependent electron-phonon scattering.
+The wave function with a fixed spin projection is not an eigenstate of the microscopic Hamiltonian because of the electron momentum-dependent SOI.
+The SOI forces the eigenstate wave function to possess a small but finite contribution with an opposite spin projection.
+Therefore, the finite amplitude to flip the electron spin appears at every spin-independent scattering event - the Elliott process [11].
+This is complemented by the Yafet spin-flip events due to SOI-dependent electronphonon scattering.
 In silicon the electron spin relaxation is determined by the inter-valley transitions [11] and can be efficiently controlled by stress [12].
-In silicon channels, uniaxial stress generating shear strain is particularly efficient to suppress the spin relaxation [13] as it lifts the degeneracy between the two unprimed subband ladders [14].
-In addition, choosing the spin injection direction also boosts the spin lifetime by a factor of two [15].
+In silicon channels, uniaxial [110] stress generates shear strain, which suppresses the spin relaxation [13] by lifting the valley degeneracy [14].
+In silicon films the spin lifetime depends on the spin injection direction [15] shown in Fig.1.

-In III-V materials without inversion symmetry the degeneracy between the up and down spin states with the same electron momentum is lifted, and the spin relaxation is governed by the Dyakonov-Perel mechanism [10].
+In III-V materials the crystal inversion symmetry is broken.
+This results in the up and down spin states with the same electron momentum having different energies, and the spin relaxation is governed by the Dyakonov-Perel mechanism [10].
 However, the SOI does not always play a detrimental role.
-In semiconductor channels the SOI may also be used efficiently to manipulate the electron spins in the channel [8].
-The inversion symmetry in the channel can additionally be violated by applying the gate voltage.
+The inversion symmetry in the channel can be violated by applying the gate voltage.
 In this case the strength of the effective SOI depends on the effective electric field perpendicular to the channel [16].
 The strength of the gate voltage-dependent SOI can be used to modulate the current between the ferromagnetic source and drain by means of an additional spin modulation in the channel resulting in a different spin orientation relative to the drain as compared to the case without SOI [8].
-Importantly, as the strength of the SOI in the channel depends on the effective electric field, the suggested method provides a purely electrical mean of manipulating the electron spins and thus the current in the channel.
+Importantly, as the strength of the SOI in the channel depends on the effective electric field, the suggested method provides purely electrical means of manipulating the electron spins and thus the current in the channel.

-The voltage-induced SOI in III-V materials can be used for an efficient spin injection in the channel from the point contacts [17].
-Additional gates are used to create the point contacts to the twodimensional (2D) electron gas by confining the 2D gas in the III-V channel under the gates.
-Application of different voltages to these gates generates the spinorbit Rashba field perpendicular to the point contact.
-By properly tuning the chemical potential one can achieve that, due to this SOI, all electrons moving to the right are spin-polarized (while electrons moving to the left are polarized in the opposite direction).
-Therby an efficient and purely electrical spin injection/detection is achieved.
+The voltage-induced SOI in III-V materials can also be used for an efficient spin injection into the channel from point contacts [17].
+Additional gates create the point contacts to the two-dimensional (2D) electron gas by confining the gas in the III-V channel under the gates.
+Applying a voltage between the two gates generates the spin-orbit Rashba field perpendicular to the point contact.
+By properly tuning the chemical potential in the contact one can achieve that, due to this SOI, all electrons moving to the right are spin-polarized (while electrons moving to the left are polarized in the opposite direction).
+Thereby an efficient and purely electrical spin injection/detection is achieved.
 Using this injection scheme, the ever first reliable demonstration [17] of a working SpinFET [8] suggested in 1990 was achieved.

-Not long ago, new 2D materials (graphene, transition metal dichalcogenides), become attractive for future microelectronics applications.
+New 2D materials (graphene, transition metal dichalcogenides) are attractive for future microelectronics applications.
 Recently, a new concept for realizing a spin switch with a graphene channel was demonstrated [18].
-Spinpolarized electrons are injected into the graphene, a good spin conductor due to low SOI, and reach the drain electrode, if the electrochemical potential in MoS2 is tuned into the energy gap.
+Spin-polarized electrons are injected into the graphene, a good spin conductor due to low SOI, and reach the drain electrode, if the electrochemical potential in MoS2 is tuned into the forbidden energy gap.
 In this case the electrons do not enter MoS2.
 The situation is completely changed, if the electrochemical potential is tuned by the gate into the MoS2 conduction band.
-In this case a parallel path for electrons through a material with high SOI is open, which results in strong spin relaxation, so that the current reaching the drain is not spin-polarized.
+In this case a parallel path for electrons through MoS2 with high SOI is open, which results in strong spin relaxation, so that the current reaching the drain is not spin-polarized.